32 green bathroom ideas and accessories to inspire you

 Is green a good colour for a bathroom?

 ‘Bathrooms are a space where we seek relaxation and serenity so it’s important to choose a colour combination that exudes tranquillity.
-Green is just that’ explains Chelsea Clark, Head of Brand at Lust Home.
+Green is just that,’ explains Chelsea Clark, Head of Brand at Lust Home.

 ‘The colour green is renowned for its calming qualities, bringing a touch of the outdoors in and reconnecting us with nature.
-It creates a comforting atmosphere, and can bring a sense of harmony and balance to your bathroom.’
-Chelsea adds.
+It creates a comforting atmosphere, and can bring a sense of harmony and balance to your bathroom,’ Chelsea adds.
 ‘It has deep connections to our well-being!’

 Green bathroom tiles

 If your bathroom is lacking in character, you really can't go wrong with green tiles.
+Before you get started, check out our guide to choosing the right tiles for a bathroom.

 If you're looking to create a soothing vibe, green marble tiles are great for looking timeless yet fresh.
 Although practically speaking, marble tiles are extremely hardwearing and durable, the fact that they’re a natural material means that they’ll instantly give your bathroom a relaxing, spa-like feel – perfect if you like to start and end your day somewhere that feels zen and calming.